mehulagg/gitlab/doc/user/packages/pypi_repository/index.md

 ls dist
 ```

-The output should look like this:
+The output should appear similar to the following:

 ```plaintext
 mypypipackage-0.0.1-py3-none-any.whl mypypipackage-0.0.1.tar.gz